 The state agencies partnership with the U.S. Fish and Wildlife Service (USFWS) to implement CITES is critical for both partners.
-The CITES Technical Work Group (Team), comprised of one representative from each of the four Regional Associations (SEAFWA: Buddy Baker; NEAFWA: Scott Buchanan (RI); MAFWA: Carolyn Caldwell; WAFWA: Stewart Liley (NM)), has worked in partnership with the USFWS to engage on CITES issues since 1992 and has proven to be both effective and efficient.
-The Team represented the state fish and wildlife agencies and where applicable the Provinces and Territories at the 19th Conference of the Parties (CoP) and on numerous CITES working groups.
-The Team's meeting summary is here.
-We are now working hand in hand with USFWS to implement new species listings.
-That included an AFWA hosted webinar with the states and USFWS and an in-person meeting in which the Team came to Washington DC in 2023.
+The CITES Technical Work Group (Team), comprised of one representative from each of the four Regional Associations (SEAFWA: Buddy Baker; NEAFWA: Gordon Batcheller (MA); MAFWA: Carolyn Caldwell; WAFWA: Stewart Liley (NM)), has worked in partnership with the USFWS to engage on CITES issues since 1992 and has proven to be both effective and efficient.
+The Team represented the state fish and wildlife agencies and where applicable the Provinces and Territories at the Animals and Standing Committee meetings and on numerous CITES working groups.
+The Team's Animals Committee meeting summary is here.
+The Association hosted a webinar about the 2022 CITES reptile listings to assist in their implementation.
+The Association also hosted two webinars with the states and USFWS about the furbearer and alligator export program.
+The Team came to Washington DC twice to meet in-person with the USFWS CITES and International Affairs staff.